segura08m/InnerNode/README.md

 python main.py
 ```

-The application is designed for continuous operation.
+The application is designed to run continuously.
 To stop the service, press `Ctrl+C` in the terminal.
 The script includes graceful shutdown logic to handle this.

 ### 4. Expected Output